 Data from the above Objective Noise Event will be recorded for playback to a "blind jury".
 The jury will consist of attendees to the Clean Snowmobile Challenge.
 Jury members will be screened to determine their ability to discern the noise playback files.
 Acceptable jury members will evaluate and grade the playback files.
 Jury members will not be given the team name of the sound file.
 Scoring will be based on a linear relationship from the worst to the best.
-The scale will be 150 points for IC teams.
+The scale will be 150 points for SI teams.

-10.9.5 Diesel Utility sleds will use the SAE 1161 Noise Test Standard with a speed of 35 mph.
-There will be no control sled.
-Other than these changes, scoring will be the same as for the spark ignited sleds.
+10.9.5 CI sleds will use the SAE 1161 Noise Test Standard with a speed of 35 mph which is it the Yellowstone National Park Best Available Technology standard for admission into the park.
+There may be a control sled.
+Other than these changes, scoring will be the same as for the SI sleds.